 Sunlight.
 Mountain hiking.
 Canoeing.
 For years, health care practitioners and researchers have believed in the healing power of therapeutic adventure (or ecotherapy).
 Among its benefits are easing stress and anxiety and helping individuals overcome depression.

-It’s a therapeutic intervention that David Scheinfeld, MA, has taken far beyond his office walls.
+It’s a therapeutic intervention that David Scheinfeld, PhD, has taken far beyond his office walls.
 Through Outward Bound for Veterans, Scheinfeld is leading team-building outdoor adventures for military service members who have returned from deployment to help them rebuild confidence, boost their sense of purpose and readjust to life at home.

 “I realized that therapeutic adventure provided a unique opportunity for veterans to come together as a community again after their deployment,” says Scheinfeld.
 “It helps them explore their interpersonal and intrapersonal challenges in a safe, supportive environment.”